luismts/100-days-of-blockchain-code/README.md

 **Thoughts**: Finished coding a TODO smart contract.
 I learned about using the multi_index functionality to its full potential by actually defining multiple indexes.

-Updated all repos that are specially for this challenge with a footer:
+Updated all repos that are especially for this challenge with a footer:

 > Part of my [100 days of blockchain code challenge](https://github.com/RoyVoetman/100-days-of-blockchain-code)